ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 * **Fides dataset**: Found under `dataset_references`, used to join dataset(s) to the system.
 * **Fides system**: The name defined at the top-level of the system.
 * **Department or Business Function**: `administering_department` set at the top-level of the system.
-* **Purpose of Processing**: The name defined for the `data_use` set in a Privacy Declaraion.
+* **Purpose of Processing**: The name defined for the `data_use` set in a Privacy Declaration.
 * **Categories of Individuals**: The name defined for the `data_subject` set in a Privacy Declaration.
 * **Categories of Personal Data**: Any Data Category set as part of a Privacy Declaration will also be populated here (see the output for Demo Marketing System as a clear example).
 * **Role or Responsibility**: Defined by the `data_responsibility_title` property at the top-level of the system.
+* **Source of the Personal Data**: The fides dataset name if referenced on the system.
 * **Data Protection Impact Assessment**: All of the information related to a DPIA is defined under the `data_protection_impact_assessment` property at the top-level of the system.

-> **Note:** DPIA is also exported here currently, thinking about removing this to be able to include it in a follow on step?

 ## What's missing?

-This next section focuses on the data map columns populated with `N/A` and how to replace that with value-added data required as part of a RoPA.
-To do this, we need to extend the default taxonomy for our particular situation.
+This next section focuses on the data map columns populated with `N/A` and how to use properties within the fides Taxonomy and Resources to replace those with value-added data required as part of a RoPA.

+To do this, we need to extend the default taxonomy for our particular needs.
 The manifeset updates can be viewed in `demo_extended_taxonomy.yml`.

 ### Data Use